Next Start

 Once exclusive to the automotive industry, motorcycle manufacturers like Harley-Davidson rely on onboard diagnostics to assist owners and technicians when a fault occurs.

 Prior to electronic fuel injection (EFI), motorcycles had few, if any, sensors or complicated electronic equipment.
-Over the years, manufacturers like Harley-Davidson transitioned to fuel injection for a variety of reasons, including reliability, simplicity, fuel economy/emissions, and performance.
+Over the years, manufacturers like Harley-Davidson transitioned to fuel injection for a variety of reasons – including reliability, simplicity, fuel economy/emissions and performance.

 While this transition to EFI gave riders a simpler and more enjoyable ownership experience, it also made diagnostic work more challenging.
 Following the trend of automotive manufacturers, motorcycle manufacturers like Harley-Davidson adopted the standardized SAE convention for identifying and labeling onboard faults.

 If the vehicle’s electronic control module detects an error within the system, it “throws a code,” causing the check engine light to illuminate.
 A DTC is directional information for an owner or technician to begin diagnostic work.
-The presence of a code doesn’t mean you should start replacing parts.
-A Harley-Davidson dealership service department or other qualified technician is your best bet if you are not comfortable or experienced with diagnosing electrical issues.

-• Engine Control Module (ECM)
+• Engine control module (ECM)

-• Body Control Module (BCM)
+• Body control module (BCM)

 • Speedometer (SPDO)